ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 After you have finished running the Python session, you can still access the results and checkpoints.
 By default, Tune will save the experiment results to the `~/ray_results` local directory.
 You can configure Tune to persist results in the cloud as well.
 See {ref}`tune-checkpoint-syncing` for more information on how to configure syncing.

 You can restore the Tune experiment by calling `Tuner.restore(path_or_cloud_uri)`, where `path_or_cloud_uri` points to a location either on the filesystem or cloud where the experiment was saved to.
-After the `Tuner` has been restored, you can access the results and checkpoints as outlined in the previous section.
+After the `Tuner` has been restored, you can access the results and checkpoints by calling `Tuner.get_results()` to recieve the `ResultGrid` object, and then proceeding as outlined in the previous section.